Optimal (degree+1)-Coloring in Congested Clique: Preliminaries

-For the coloring problem, for a node $v$, $\Psi_G(v)$ denotes the list of colors in the color palette of $v$ and $p_G(v) := |\Psi_G(v)|$.
+For the coloring problem, for a node $v$, $\Psi_G(v) \subseteq [n^{O(1)}]$ denotes the list of colors in the color palette of $v$ and $p_G(v) := |\Psi_G(v)|$.
 As we proceed in coloring the nodes of the input graph $G$ the graph will be changing and the color palettes of the nodes may also change.
-We will ensure that at any moment, if $G$ denotes the current graph then we have $p_G(v)\geq d_G(v)+1$.
-We use $\mathcal{C}$ to denote the set of all colors present in the palette of any node (in a given moment).

 For binary strings $a$ and $a'$ in $\{0,1\}^*$, $a \sqsubseteq a'$ denotes that $a$ is a prefix of $a'$, and $a \sqsubset a'$ denotes that it is a \emph{strict} prefix of $a'$.
 Furthermore, $a' \sqsupseteq a$ iff $a \sqsubseteq a'$, and $a' \sqsupset a$ iff $a \sqsubset a'$.